prestodb/tempto/README.md

  * `HiveTableDefinition` - allowing defining tables in Hive.
 Requires a database configuration entry with `hive` table manager defined.
  * `JDBCTableDefinition` - allowing defining table in JDBC databases.
 Requires a database configuration entry with `jdbc` table manager defined.

+`TableDefinition` must be registered in tables repository to be accessible by the tests.
+This can be done either by:
+  * annotating static final field holding `TableDefinition` reference with `@RepositoryTableDefinition` annotation
+  * explicitly using static call to `TableDefinitionsRepository.registerTableDefinition(TableDefinition)`

 Remark: If multiple table managers of the same type (e.g. hive) are defined in the configuration, you have to provide
         database name explicitly in `ImmutableHiveTableRequirement`.